-Whether you're writing an email to a co-worker, delivering on the job training to a new team member, or giving an important presentation to your board of directors, you must communicate in a way that is clear, concise, and easy to understand.
+Whether you're writing an email to a co-worker, delivering on-the-job training to a new team member, or giving an important presentation to the board of directors, you must communicate in a way that is clear, concise, and easy to understand.

 In this article, we'll examine the Communication Cycle, and look at how you can use it to improve your daily communications.
-We'll also give an example that shows how you can use the Communication Cycle when delivering an important communication.
+We'll also look at an example which shows how you can use it to deliver important communications.

-The Communication Cycle (shown below in Figure 1) provides a checklist that helps you communicate effectively with your audience.
+The Communication Cycle (shown below in Figure 1) provides a handy checklist that can help you to communicate effectively with your audience. ...